'I have been judged': Breakfast host called out over 'sweaty' armpits

-“Because you’re too anxious about putting up the tree so blimmen early,” Indira Stewart shouted from outside of the camera shot.
+“Because you’re too anxious about putting up the tree so blimmen early,” Melissa Stokes shouted from outside of the camera shot.

 “Sorry about that,” she said before grabbing a couple of tissues and proceeding to place them under her arms.